maddydevgits/byte-blasters-mlew/docs/WIRING_GUIDE.md

 - Place finger on sensor for accurate readings

 ### ADXL345 Accelerometer Sensor
 The ADXL345 is an I2C sensor that measures acceleration in 3 axes.
+Uses Adafruit ADXL345 library.

 **Connections:**
 - VCC → ESP32 3.3V